 We also tested the men's Crater Lake Hoody, and it performed well, though our men's team noted that it lacks the zippered pocket found on the women's shirt.

-Season after season our testing team selects the Crater Lake Hoody as their sun shirt of choice thanks to a soft and supple fabric that offers excellent performance in most of our testing metrics.
+Season after season, our testing team selects the Crater Lake Hoody as their sun shirt of choice, thanks to a soft, supple fabric that performs well across most of our testing metrics.
 Credit: Trish Matheny

 Who it is best for: The REI Co-op Sahara Long Sleeve is a button-up style shirt that is great for ladies who want UPF protection without looking like they just got out of the gym.
 It's easy to throw on over a t-shirt for cooler days, and front buttons make it simple to vent even more when things start to warm up.
 When worn alone, a vented panel in the back helps keep air moving on really hot days.
 We found the fabric is more durable than stretchy sun hoodies and is a great choice to wear if your day takes you from the hiking trail or fishing boat straight to dinner at the local BBQ place.